DATA (Data List)

 REDEFINES

 Not valid in SQL or SERVICE definitions.
-Valid in WORK, VSAM, and Physical-Sequential (F, FB, V, VB, U) definitions.
+Valid in WORK, VSAM, ESDS, and Physical-Sequential (F, FB, V, VB, U) definitions.

 REDEFINES specifies that this item is to occupy the same area of storage as a preceding item.
 For example